 - December 2018: The FDA approved a revised post-market surveillance plan for Essure.
 The new plan extended the follow-up period.
 It was created in response to Bayer's decision to halt sales of the Essure device by the end of 2019.

 - April 2020: The FDA granted Bayer's request to deviate from certain reporting requirements.

 Can Essure Be Removed or Reversed?

-The Essure procedure is permanent and generally cannot be reversed, according to the birth control device’s label.
-While there are some claims about successful removal of the Essure device and restoration of fertility, the procedure is still untested in a reliable randomized clinical trial or other scientifically verifiable method.
+The Essure procedure is permanent and generally cannot be reversed, according to the birth control device's label.
+While there are some claims about the successful removal of the Essure device and restoration of fertility, the procedure is still untested in a reliable randomized clinical trial or another scientifically verifiable method.